-STUDENT CENTER.
-The Student Center exists as a place for students to relax and to recreate.
-In addition to the lounge, the complex consists of a game room, television area, and dining area, where food service is available.
+The hub of student interest and activity is the Student Center which is designed to stimulate social interaction as well as relaxation.
+Located in the Student Services Building, the attractive Center embodies a brightly decorated lounge, a game room, television area, and dining area where food service is available.
 Offices for the Student Government Association, the Yearbook and the Student Newspaper are adjacent to the game room.